vikramlearning/blazorbootstrap/docs/docs/content/icons.md

 # Icons

-The Icon component will display an icon from any icon font.
+BlazorBootstrap's icon component will display an icon from any icon font.

 ## Prerequisites